daredloco/live-controls/README.md

 ### Todo
 - Add placeholders like in private system, but more dynamic
+- Add ability to include the Image Gallery to the editor and when clicking on an image include it in the editor
-- Add function to add images and save them to disk
+- Add function to add images and save them to disk (Maybe someday)

 ## Calendar